 The Housing and Residence Life Office strives to provide a safe, comfortable, secure, and nurturing living-learning environment, that enhances students’ academic and personal development goals while intentionally fostering a sense of community, civic responsibility, and appreciation for diversity.

-A bed, dresser, desk, chair, and closet are provided for each resident.
+A bed, dresser, desk, chair, and closet or wardrobe are provided for each resident.
 All rooms are connected to the campus network for use with personal computers.
 Cable TV connections are provided.
 Cleaning service is provided for the public areas in the residence halls, and washers and dryers are located in each hall and in the Woodland Residences.

 The Center for Student Activities and Leadership Development provides a wide array of programs, activities, and services to increase students' personal, intellectual, social, and cultural development.
 Through involvement in activities, organizations, and programs, students have numerous out-of-class learning experiences and enhance the development of life-long leadership skills.